Eye Infections

 • Conjunctivitis: Conjunctivitis, more commonly known as pink eye, occurs when blood vessels in the conjunctiva become infected with virus or bacteria.
 In its microbial form, pink eye is highly contagious (there is also a noncontagious allergic form).

-• Sty: A sty is small bump or pimple that grows on the outer edges of your eyelid.
+• Sty: A sty is a small bump or pimple that grows on the outer edges of your eyelid.
 It is caused by a bacterial infection of the oil glands that exist in that part of the eye.

 • Keratitis: Keratitis is a viral, bacterial, or fungal infection of the cornea.
 It can also result from an eye injury.
 Contact-lens wearers are especially susceptible to contracting keratitis.